ckoerner/mediawiki-check-contributions/README.md

 **whoContributes.py** - the actual script itself.
 Nothing fancy.

 **page-titles.txt** - Add a list of all pages you want to check.
 Each page title should be on it’s own line.

 **output.txt** - Your output will go here.
 Re-running the script will overwrite this file!

+The output.txt file can be opened in something like Excel and mucked with.
+The "|" character keeps things from getting confused with other special characters in a title.
+Modify as needed.
+I'm a fan of tossing it into a Pivot table to see who's a top contributor.

+Feedback and suggestions welcome.